nathancrank/SASS-Presentations/README.md

 All other files are released under the MIT (Expat) license.

-Please read the License file for more information.
+Please read the license.md file for more information.

 Follow me on twitter [@nathancrank](http://twitter.com/nathancrank) or feel free to [email](mailto:me@nathancrank.com) me with any questions.